nailyav/ssad/README.md

 # :rocket: Getting started
 You need to have python3 installed.
 You can install it by visiting [python official site][1].
 Also, you need to have pip installed.
 You can install it by visiting [official site][2]
 1. Open any Python environment
+2. Clone directory
-2. Run the program
+3. Run the program via environment
 ![image](https://github.com/nailyav/ssad/blob/main/screenshots/run.png)
 3. Input any string
 ![image](https://github.com/nailyav/ssad/blob/main/screenshots/input.png)